Last Updated on January 20, 2023 by The Filtery

 According to the results of the above study, hoses made out of polyurethane (PU) instead of PVC and labeled “Drinking Water Safe” contained a much lower amount of toxic chemicals.

-Your Best Bet: Go With a Hose That’s Drinking Water Safe AND Phthalate-Free
+Look For a Hose That’s Drinking Water Safe AND Phthalate-Free

 Here are a few things to look for in a safer garden hose for your home: